anickacodes/anickacodes/README.md

 - ⚡ Fun fact: ...
 -->

-🫶🏽A multi-creative committed to peace on Earth 🫠
+_🫶🏽A multi-creative committed to peace on Earth 🫠_

-🫶🏽Currently learning FSWD to ensure a successful legacy
+_🫶🏽Currently learning FSWD to ensure a successful legacy 👩🏽‍💻_

-🫶🏽Dedicated to problem solving one tiny step at a time in its entirety
+_🫶🏽Dedicated to problem solving one tiny step at a time in its entirety 🚒_

-🫶🏽Ask me about all things in natural hair care such as regimens, best products, styles, etc.
+_🫶🏽Ask me about all things natural hair care such as growth or protective regimens & more!_

+<sub> Each One Teach One </sub>

+> Do unto others as you would have them do you